 Please book here if you wish to purchase 1 seminar only.
 Otherwise when you have chosen your seminars go to a package at the bottom of the page which are cheaper.

 Seminar Options.
-At 2pm you may choose from three options.
-The second being:-
+At 12.30pm you may choose from two options.
+The first being:-

 There are several prices of seminars

 £50 for 3 seminars, £35 for 2 seminars, £20 for one seminar

 We are delighted to welcome all our special guests.
 What a treat!

 My background in Dolls